jefker/Projeto_Aluguel_de_Iates/Readme.md

 Hello!
-This is my first experience using HTML and CSS, so i developed this website in an exercise when i was in the first semester of college.
+This is my first experience using HTML and CSS.
+I developed this website in an exercise when i was in the first semester of college.